KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NFL by fewieden](https://github.com/fewieden/MMM-NFL)

-1. `.codeclimate.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. `build.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-4. `changelog.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-5. Typo - Found 'Magic Mirror' in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `espn.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `espn.js`: Replace it with built-in fetch.
-8. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-NFTcollections by TemianMihai](https://github.com/TemianMihai/MMM-NFTcollections.git)